revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-To directly access items in the view, use the `@ViewChild` directive.
-Consider an input item with a reference.
+To directly access items in the view, use the `@ViewChild` directive.Consider an input item with a reference.
 ```html
 <input #example>
 ```